 - 4.1 Fraud investigations relate to a broad section of service areas within the Councils including:

 - Environmental enforcement

 - Trading Standards trademark and rogue trader cases

 - Planning enforcement cases

 - Licensing

 - Internal cases

 - Safeguarding cases

 - Business rates evasion by fraud

 - Financial investigations

-- 4.2 Investigators, including the financial investigators, are experiencing significant delays in legal proceedings due to Covid.
-This has resulted in constant adjournments as the courts juggle with their own backlogs but has, to some extent, impacted on both case closure and case progression for the team.

-- 4.3 Due to some recent staff turnover/gaps in the team, some interim anti-fraud management support has been brought in from Lambeth LB's anti-fraud team to support the Croydon team.
-This arrangement is working particularly well and builds on previous joint work with Lambeth and will be kept under review.
+- 4.2 Due to some recent staff turnover/gaps in the team, some interim anti-fraud management support has been brought in from Lambeth LB's anti-fraud team to support the Croydon team.
+This arrangement is working particularly well and builds on previous joint work with Lambeth and is being kept under review.